BIGJRA/BIGJRA.github.io/reborn.md

     - Thunder Fang
     - Return

 This can be a tough fight since his levels are above your cap and he has Drought on his side.
-That said with no Heat Rock Ninetales is the only sun setter, and only for 5 turns, so you can pretty easily use Protect to make it go away and then go to town.
-His Houndoom is physical so doesn't hit very hard, while his Charizard is really only super threatening under the sun, so you can surely find a way through.
+As long as Ninetales doesn't switch, there will only be 5 turns of sun, so you can pretty easily use Protect to make it go away and then go to town.
+His Houndoom is physical and doesn't hit very hard, while his Charizard is only threatening under the sun.

 Once you win, the Magma Gang will retreat.
 Behind where Maxwell was you can get a hidden *X Attack*.